Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/list/README.md

 ```

 ## Custom Content Description
+> [!NOTE]
+> Using a custom contentDescription can be useful for specific accessibility cases, but it's recommended to use the default value whenever possible to ensure the best user experience.

 This component now supports configuring a **custom `contentDescription`**, which will override the internally managed default value.
 By default, the component automatically assigns and manages an accessible `contentDescription`.

 If you need to set a custom `contentDescription`, you can do so by simply setting the view's standard `contentDescription` property, either in code or via XML.